How hard drives and ssd die in time

 First, let's talk about archiving disks.
 If you keep data on a regular hard drive or ssd, in a closet or in a safe, it is a good idea to enable it and let it run on a schedule.
 This keeps them in good condition and reduces the chance of bit rot or other problems.

-For a hard drive, you can probably power it at least once a year or once every two years to prevent the mechanical parts from sticking.
-You should also "refresh" the data, rewrite it or use a third-party tool, such as DiskFresh.
+For a hard drive, you can probably power it up at least once a year or once every two years to keep its mechanical parts from sticking.
+You should also "refresh" the data by overwriting it or use a third party , such as DiskFresh.
 Ssd drives are a bit simpler because they only need to hold their memory.
 You can turn them on for a few minutes about twice a year.

-Another option is to consider the case of archival storage media, such as disks Verbatim M-Disc Blu-ray, who are supposed to keep their data for 1.000 years.
-(We assume, however, that you will probably not be alive to verify what the company is saying, but also not to seek compensation if something goes wrong).
+Another option is to consider the case of archival storage media, such as disks Verbatim M-Disc Blu-ray, which are supposed to keep their data for 1.000 years.
+(We assume, however, that you probably won't be alive to verify her words s, but neither to ask for compensation if something goes wrong).
 They come in different capacities of 25 GB, 50 GB, and 100 GB per disk.
-Their recording speeds are slower than a turtle's, so you should be prepared for a lengthy archiving process.
+Their write speeds are slower than a turtle, so you should be prepared for a long archive process.

 Whichever file option you choose, keep multiple copies of your data, in different locations and media, to make sure you don't lose your files.